Elementary and Secondary Education Act: Overview

-Title I ("Title One"), which is a provision of the Elementary and Secondary Education Act passed in 1965, is a program created by the U.S. Department of Education to distribute funding to schools and school districts with a high percentage of students from low-income families, with the intention to create programs that will better children who have special needs that, without funding, could not be properly supported.
+Title I ("Title One"), which is a provision of the Elementary and Secondary Education Act passed in 1965, is a program created by the U.S. Department of Education to distribute funding to schools and school districts with a high percentage of students from low-income families, with the intention to create programs that will better aid children who have special needs that, without funding, could not be properly supported.

-Funding is distributed first to state educational agencies (SEAs) which then allocate funds to local educational agencies (LEAs) which in turn dispense funds to public schools in need.
+Funding is distributed first to state educational agencies (SEA's) which then allocate funds to local educational agencies (LEA's) which in turn dispense funds to public schools in need.
 Title I also helps children from families that have migrated to the United States and youth from intervention programs who are neglected or at risk of abuse.
 The act allocates money for educational purposes for the next five fiscal years until it is reauthorized.
 In addition, Title I appropriates money to the education system for the prosecution of high retention rates of students and the improvement of schools; these appropriations are carried out for five fiscal years until reauthorization.
+Funding for the Title I program could be facing substantial cuts as president-elect Donald Trump’s plans take shape.

-According to the National Center for Education Statistics, to be an eligible Title I school, at least 40% of a school's students must be from low-income families who qualify under the United States Census's definition of low-income, according to the U.S. Department of Education.
+According to the National Center for Education Statistics, to be an eligible Title I school, at least 40% of a school's students must be from low-income families who qualify under the U.S. Census' definition of low-income, according to the U.S. Department of Education.